pletzer/pyterp_tests/docs/report.md

 ## Overview

 Regridding, that is the process of mapping fields from one grid to another, is widely used in pre- and post-processing tools.
-Here we provide a comparison of regridding tools in terms of:
+Here we provide a comparison of existing and newly developed regridding tools.
+We will look at:

  * Accuracy
  * Numerical performance (execution time and memory footprint)
- * Their ability to handle masking (invalid data)
+ * Ability to handle masking (invalid data)

-We will use 2D structured grids for input data.
+Our emphasis will be on general, 2D structured source grids.
 Uniform latitude/longitude grids will be used as target grids (most regridding packages support any type of target grids).

-The regridding tools we considered are:
+The regridding tools we consider are:

- * *iris* 1.10.0-DEV's built-in regridding.
+ * **iris** 1.10.0-DEV's built-in regridding.
 Iris is a community driven Python library for analyzing earth science data sets.
 Iris can be installed with `conda install -c scitools iris`.
- * *libcf* 1.6.9 and its Python interface.
+ * **libcf** 1.6.9 and its Python interface.
 Libcf was developed at UCAR to address the need to produce and read CF compliant files.
 The library also supports regriding.
 Libcf can be installed with `pip install pycf`.
- * *sigrid* is a github project that computes the intersection of structured grids: `git clone https://github.com/pletzer/sigrid && cd sigrid && python setup.py install`
+ * **sigrid** is a github project that computes the intersection of structured grids: `git clone https://github.com/pletzer/sigrid && cd sigrid && python setup.py install`
- * The Earth System Modeling Framework *ESMF* 7.0 is a high performance software for building coupled earth modeling applications.
+ * The Earth System Modeling Framework **ESMF** 7.0 is a high performance software for building coupled earth modeling applications.
 ESMF includes a regridding class with a Python callable interface: https://www.earthsystemcog.org/projects/esmf/

 Two regridding methods are considered: _bilinear_ and _conservative_.
 Bilinear is suitable for nodal data whereas conservative should be applied to cell centred data.
 Conservative regridding